swiftlang/swift-evolution/proposals/nnnn-async-await.md

 }
 ```

-The addition of [`Result`](https://github.com/apple/swift-evolution/blob/main/proposals/0235-add-result.md) to the standard library improved on this for Swift APIs (asynchronous APIs were one of the [main motivators](https://github.com/apple/swift-evolution/blob/main/proposals/0235-add-result.md#asynchronous-apis) for `Result`):
+The addition of [`Result`](https://github.com/apple/swift-evolution/blob/main/proposals/0235-add-result.md) to the standard library improved on error handling for Swift APIs.
+Asynchronous APIs were one of the [main motivators](https://github.com/apple/swift-evolution/blob/main/proposals/0235-add-result.md#asynchronous-apis) for `Result`:

 ```swift
 func processImageData2(completionBlock: (Result<Image>) -> Void) {